omega8cc/boa/standalone/README.txt

-### Non-Aegir Drupal configuration for Nginx - coming soon.
+### Non-Aegir Drupal configuration for Nginx - coming in summer 2011.